Tourist Trophy (video game): Riding Form

 The "Riding Form" option is available in both Arcade Mode and TT Mode.

 Before an Arcade Mode race, the user can choose among four Riding Form presets: "Lean Body", "Neutral", "Lean Bike" and "Motard/Dirt".
 Lean Body focuses on quick cornering, Neutral focuses on handling, and Lean Bike prioritizes slow cornering.
-The Motard/Dirt form with one leg out in turns is dedicated to enduro and naked bike riding; however, the user is free to use it on all bikes.
+The Motard/Dirt form with one leg out in turns is dedicated to enduro and naked bike riding, but the user is free to use it on all bikes.
 This mode is named after the mode in Gran Turismo games.

 In TT Mode, the user can enter the Garage Riding Form settings with up to four fully customizable forms to save.
 They are saved as "Form A", "Form B", "Form C" and "Motard/Dirt".
 Each one has eleven unique parameters and four presets: "Neutral", "Lean Body", "Lean Bike" and "Motard/Dirt" from which to choose.

 The adjustable parameters are as follows: